 The last 5 miles all the way to Cottonwood Pass was some of the best views I seen and great hiking.

 Brad arrived right at 2pm and drove back to his place.
 First thing was take a shower then laundry.
-Then got all my gear cleaned up so tomorrow I don’t have to do any work, I can just relax hopefully in the hot tub.
+Then got all my gear cleaned up so tomorrow I don’t have to do any work, I can just relax.
+I was also really looking forward to soaking in the hot tub.

 After all getting cleaned up Brad and Becky took me into town to this great pizza place, I do love pizza.